 Joystick module with Arduino.

 }

-Select board and port
+Now, Select the board and port and upload this code.

+Joystick module with Arduino.